KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Zenon** is the ground of all structure —
 not as a container, but as the ineffable basis of possibility.
 It does not emit, and it does not receive,
-because nothing was ever truly apart from it.
+for nothing was ever apart from it.

 Entropy does not return to **Zenon** as identity.
 It completes its arc through collapse,